Competitor Guide

 Pricing

-Zoho Desk is a context-aware helpdesk platform that combines multichannel ticketing, workflow automation, and Zia AI across email, chat, social, and phone for SMB and mid-market support teams.
+Zoho Desk is a context-aware helpdesk combining multichannel ticketing, workflow automation, and Zia AI for SMB and mid-market support teams.

 Key features